TL;DR do it. If you need more convincing, read on to learn about what it’s like to be a first-time attendee/speaker, and my advice for you.

 - Sign up for a workshop the day before the conference.
 Spending a few hours learning and getting to know a smallish group of people will make the rest of the conference more interesting.
 Of the people who I want to keep in touch with, most are from the workshop

-- Women should join the Ember Women Helping Women mailing list and Slack, even before you sign up to attend or submit a proposal.
+- Women should join the Ember Women Helping Women mailing list and Discord channel, even before you sign up to attend or submit a proposal.
 It was great to meet a few “internet friends” in person!
 I was able to get some great feedback on my proposal and talk through this group as well.

 - If it’s offered again, do the Public Speaking Workshop… especially if you are presenting.
 This year it was offered as part of the Ember Women workshops.